guinetn/browserLocalHomepage/assets/books/data/_data.md

+# DATA

+## DATA TYPES

+QUALITATIVE/CATEGORICAL DATA
+qualitative in nature which has no inherent mathematical significance.
+It is sort of a fixed value under which a unit of observation is assigned or “categorized”.

+- Ordinal data: rating, groups, Gender combination of numerical and categorical data i.e. categorical data having some mathematical significance.
+- Nominal data: zip code, eye color, vehicle attributes (color, mileage, number of doors...)

+QUANTITATIVE/NUMERICAL DATA
+- Discrete data: number of people, number of cars, Number of times a coin was flipped, shoe sizes of people Discrete data is the information that often counts of some event i.e. can only take specific values.
+These are often integer-based, but not necessarily.
+- Continuous data: temperature, people height, salary, stock price Numerical data is the information in numbers i.e. numeric which poses as a quantitative measurement of things.

 # DATA STRUCTURES

 Code structures for storing and organizing data that make it easier to modify, navigate, and access information.
 Data structures determine how data is collected, the functionality we can implement, and the relationships between data.